Lesson Plans for Hands-on

 Molding Fruits in Sugar

 A single recipe in Ms. Fr.
 640, on fol.
 126r, gives instructions for making sugar casts of fresh fruits.
 Such cast sugar sculpture was a common sight at lavish banquets held in sixteenth-century European courts and cities.
 The author-practitioner provides practical instruction and tips for making this delicacy, but also frames his instructions within a set of properties that sugar exhibits as it changes from solid to liquid and back to solid.
 According to the author-practitioner, in its nature, sugar is by turns fatty, brittle, and sour.
-This essay explains the meaning of these properties within the author-practitioner’s material imaginary, and our reconstruction clarifies how this material imaginary provided a coherent supporting framework for the practical actions described in the recipe.
+This essay explains the meaning of these properties within the author-practitioner’s material imaginary, and the reconstruction clarifies how this material imaginary provided a coherent supporting framework for the practical actions described in the recipe.

 - Essay: Molding Fruits and Animals in Sugar by Celia Durkin and Pamela H. Smith